sjsu-library/unionist/_template/unionist--text-0076.md

-transcription: '<p align="center">DREADFUL EFFECTS OF IMMEDIATE EMANCIPATION</p><p align="center">[From a pamphlet recently published in England.}</p><p>  Of the many persons who declare themselves averse to slavery and yet afraid to<br>  join in measures or its abolition, some perhaps have not paid much attention<br>  to the instances of emancipation that have already taken place.
+transcription: '<p align="center">DREADFUL EFFECTS OF IMMEDIATE EMANCIPATION</p><p align="center">[From a pamphlet recently published in England.}</p><p>  Of the many persons who declare themselves averse to slavery and yet afraid to<br>  join in measures for its abolition, some perhaps have not paid much attention<br>  to the instances of emancipation that have already taken place.
 If any such<br>  will take the trouble to read the following account of the effects of<br>  emancipation as far as it has hitherto been tried, they will perhaps see that<br>  their fears on